 What is often overlooked is that SBP benefits will only cover 55% of the pension.
 You have no other options to also pay SBP premiums to cover your Veteran affairs benefits.

 This is why we created a better survivor benefit plan alternative.
 They are valuable aspects of many benefits not covered in monthly payments to an unmarried surviving spouse.

 With all the jargon and confusion around DIC benefits, veterans affairs or health care coverage, even burial benefits it's hard to know what gets paid when and if at all.

 What if you could design a privatized solution that covers all of that more efficiently, but with no additional cost out of your family budget?
 Even if your Veteran is totally disabled from wartime service there's a misconception that he or she wouldn't meet eligibility requirements for life insurance as easily as an active military service member does.

 You Don't Have To Follow The Status Quo

-We have been uniquely focus on being a veterans survivor benefits veterans survivor benefits guide and can establish a strategy with you to maximize your military pension and more.
+We have been uniquely focusing on being veterans and can establish a strategy with you to maximize your military pension and more.

 You can click here to learn more about the Military Pension Protection System.